AreaFiftyLAN/toornament-client/README.md

 [![Release](https://jitpack.io/v/AreaFiftyLAN/toornament-client.svg)](https://jitpack.io/AreaFiftyLAN/toornament-client)
 # Toornament client

 A java api client for Toornament.
-It's in very early development, but sort of usable.
-Expect a lot of (breaking) changes as we implement features.
-You're most welcome to help if you require a feature that's not implemented yet.
-Feel free to open an issue or pull request!
-We aim to respond / review within a few days.
+Currently not under active development by this team, but feel free to fork and continue development yourself.
+Pull requests will not be considered for the forseeable future.

 ## Add to Gradle:
 To use the current master branch in your project, add this to your build.gradle